sebastianrjay/RubyChess/README.md

 This is a 2-player chess game written in Ruby.
-To play, download the zip file and unzip it.
-Then change to the RubyChess directory in the command line, and run "ruby chess.rb" to play the game.
+To play it, click the link on the right side of this webpage to download the zip file.
+After unzipping the downloaded file, change to the RubyChess directory in the command line, and enter "ruby chess.rb" to play the game.
+The onscreen directions take care of the rest.